 A system supporting the deployment, monitoring, and maintenance of a fleet of Multitech Conduit and Conduit AP gateways.
 As part of deploying hundreds of gateways to cover NYC and Ithaca regions of New York State, the group plans to offer management of those gateways as a service to gateway owners.
 The system uses the Ansible Configuration Management tool to drive gateway configuration, an SSH jumphost to enable secure remote access and a monitoring tool to send alerts on gateway status changes.

 TTN-NY as an organization needs legal structure, accounting, and governance.
 It also needs to be present on the Web and social media in order to be found by people looking for LoraWAN support in NYC.
-We just recently produced a T-Shirt design and stickers!
+We recently completed official registration as a 501(c)3, meaning that now we can accept tax deductable donations.

 The LMiC (LoRa-Mac in C) library came from IBM and is hosted here: https://github.com/matthijskooijman/arduino-lmic.
 When the team at TTN-NY first started building Arduino nodes, they discovered many missing features related to operating within the US band plan.
 Frank made an effort to submit merge requests back upstream but Matthijs has been slow to respond.
 Recent changes have not been converted to PRs.
 Terry forked the things-nyc repo and made even more extensive changes to support his Catena boards, including adding all global band plans.
 His repo is now our recommended LMiC library.